jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 email along with the
 reason for deactivation,
 how long the root was
-registered on the ASM and
+registered on the ARM and
 the closed vulnerabilities
 that were found with SAST
 and DAST.